MIT-LCP/mimic-website/content/mimicdata/io.md

 Metavision records IO data using two tables: RANGESIGNALS and ORDERENTRY.
 These tables do not appear in MIMIC-III as they have been merged to form the INPUTEVENTS_MV table.
 RANGESIGNALS contains recorded data elements which last for a fixed period of time.
 Furthermore, the RANGESIGNALS table recorded information for each component of the drug separately.
 For example, for a noradrenaline administration there would be two components: a main order component (noradrenaline) and a solution component (NaCl).
 The `STARTTIME` and `ENDTIME` of RANGESIGNALS indicated when the drug started and finished. *Any* change in the drug rate would result in the current infusion ending, and a new `STARTTIME` being created.

 Let's return to our example above of the patient being given noreadrenaline.
 The `STARTTIME` for the solution (NaCl) and the drug (noradrenaline) would be 18:20.
 The rate of the drug would be listed as 1 mcg/kg/min, and the rate of the solution would be listed as 10 mL/hr.
 The nurse, as before, decides to increase the drug rate at 18:25 to 2 mcg/kg/min.
 As a result, the `ENDTIME` for the two rows corresponding to the solution (NaCl and noreadrenaline) is set to 18:25.
 Two new rows are generated with a `STARTTIME` of 18:25.
 These two new rows would continue until either (i) the drug rate was changed or (ii) the drug was delivery was discontinued.
 The `ORDERID` column would be identical for each instantiation of NaCl and noradrenaline which corresponded to the same solution/rate.
 That is, for the infusion given between 18:20 and 18:25, both NaCl and noreadrenaline would have the same `ORDERID`. `LINKORDERID` would further link the drug across all administrations, even when the rate is changed.
-Here is a table illucidating these concepts:
+The following table demonstrates these concepts:

 Item | `STARTTIME` | `ENDTIME` | `RATE` | `RATEUOM` | `ORDERID` | `LINKORDERID`
 ---- | ---- | ---- | ---- | ---- | ---- | ----